Kinto/kinto/docs/configuration/production.rst

 By default, the generated configuration refers to a ``postgres`` database on ``localhost:5432``, with user/password ``postgres``/``postgres``.
-If you want to change that, make sure to update the :ref:`backendss setting <configuration-backends>` (eg: ``postgres://myuser:mypass@localhost:5432/mydb``).
+If you want to change that, make sure to update the :ref:`backends setting <configuration-backends>` (eg: ``postgres://myuser:mypass@localhost:5432/mydb``).

 The last step consists in creating the necessary tables and indices, run the ``migrate`` command: